Pulborough Circular walk

 2. At the end climb onto a low embankment to continue alongside the River Arun, initially heading NW.
 You now follow this riverside path for 1½ km, keeping the river on your left and passing the substantial footbridge carrying the South Downs Way.

-4. Cross the tracks carefully and follow the path below the walls of Amberley Castle?, then onto a lane going up a short slope past St Michael's church?.
-Go all the way through the picturesque village of Amberley on Church Street.
+5. Go all the way through the picturesque village of Amberley on Church Street, with its many thatched cottages.
 At the far end, with the Amberley Village Tea Room ahead on your right, turn left uphill.
-Go past the Black Horse pub and turn right into East Street.
+You soon pass the Village Stores and then the Black Horse pub / restaurant on your right.
+At the top turn right into East Street.

 8. Amberley to West Lodges (2¾ km)

-• Leave the village on East Street, in 800m passing the Sportsman pub.
+• Leave the village on East Street, in 800m passing The Sportsman pub.
 After the last house turn left onto a footpath which goes down through fields and past the derelict Rackham Mill to reach a wood.
 Turn right and go along its southern edge to Rackham Street.
 Turn left and go along the lane to the entrance to Parham Park.

 2. At the field boundary go through a hedge and across a ditch on a plank bridge.
 Keep ahead across a smaller field and go over a stile in the corner onto a path through a copse.
 This comes out in front of the derelict Rackham Mill, with a house up on the right.
 After veering left between these buildings the path heads N towards a wood, with views across the water meadows on your left.